cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 a cryptographically strong pseudorandom generator, according to the requirements in {{!RFC4086}}, or pseudorandom function.

-The name OPAQUE is a homonym of O-PAKE where O is for Oblivious (the name OPAKE was taken).
+The name OPAQUE is a homonym of O-PAKE where O is for Oblivious.
+The name OPAKE was taken.

 # Cryptographic Protocol and Algorithm Dependencies {#dependencies}